Wisconsin Court Records

 The appellate level courts also maintain a separate case management system known as Access to the Public Records of the Wisconsin Supreme Court and Court of Appeals (WSCCA).
 This portal provides information on the status of appeals filed with the Supreme Court and the court of appeals.
 The case search is free of charge and the historic data dates as far back as 1993.
 Additionally, the Supreme Court maintains another search portal for inspection of pending cases accepted by the court for review.

 Publicly available civil court records may also be accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Such platforms operate independently without any ties to state governmental entities.
+They offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 Note: Third-party sites are not government-sponsored websites, and record availability may differ from official channels